 Sandwiched between the sunny summer and the frosty winter, autumn is a season of change and transition offering plenty of exciting things to do and to reflect on.

-The company’s philosophy revolves around the use of organic materials and production transparency.
-Everything is done in the countryside: soft and light Finnsheep wool comes from the founder’s own and neighbouring farms, the yarn is spun and hand-dyed locally, and all beanies are hand-knitted by grannies in Pöytyä.
+Myssyfarmi’s philosophy revolves around the use of organic materials and production transparency.
+Everything is done in the countryside: soft and light Finnsheep wool comes from the founder’s own and neighbouring farms, the yarn is spun and hand-dyed locally, and all products are hand-knitted by grannies in Pöytyä.

 Exploring on foot is a great way to experience autumn.
-For 60 years, Finnish shoe brand Pomar has been empowering people to enjoy the outdoors and life on the move, whatever the conditions.
-Pomar’s footwear, designed in Finland and manufactured in Estonia, can battle through rain, slush and snow without compromises on style.
+For over 60 years, Finnish shoe brand Pomar has been empowering people to enjoy the outdoors and life on the move, whatever the conditions.
+Pomar’s footwear, designed in Finland and manufactured at the company’s own factory in Estonia, can battle through rain, slush and snow without compromises on style.

 “Our shoes aren’t very cheap, but we always aim to make both the design and the structure so durable that they can be worn for years and years,” told CEO Jarno Fonsén.
 “We’ve included various solutions to improve the grip of the sole, and our use of GORE-TEX ensures that the shoes are waterproof yet breathable.”

 Himmee uses functional and timeless lighting solutions to create a cosy atmosphere indoors.Himmee

 As the days get shorter and darker, taking the time to refine your lighting can make a notable difference to the ambience of your home, according to Finnish designer Timo Niskanen, who founded Himmee in 2014.